mattkrick/meatier/README.md

 The database then emits a changefeed doc to all subscribed viewers.
 Since the DB doesn't know which client made the mutation, it always sends a changefeed to the server.
 The server is smart enough to not send that changefeed to the socket that mutated the state, simply an ack.

+The kanban lane titles & notes are really basic, you click them & they turn into input fields.
+The notes can be dragged from lane to lane.
+This is to showcase a local state change that doesn't affect the persisted state.
+When the note is dropped to its new location, the change is persisted.

 ##Similar Projects
  - https://github.com/erikras/react-redux-universal-hot-example (Really nice, but no sockets or DB)